Swedish Fortification Corps: Formation of Military Engineering Units

 For a long time, military engineers—especially those based in Sweden—were not grouped into any organized military unit but were instead hired individually.
 This changed in 1612 when Johan van Monickhouen arrived from the Netherlands, accompanied by engineer Andreas Sersanders.
 In 1613, Sersanders was sent back to the Netherlands to recruit additional engineers and returned with eight conductors.

 As more military engineers entered Swedish service, King Gustavus Adolphus began forming field fortification units (fältfortifikationsstater).
 This allowed fortresses to have permanent fortification personnel.
 However, these personnel were not yet placed under a unified command—an idea Gustavus Adolphus had considered as early as 1617.
 Instead, they were assigned to the artillery.
 Meanwhile, the field fortification units were led by officers with titles such as "fältkvartermästare" (Field Quartermaster), "överstekvartermästare" (Senior Quartermaster), and later "generalkvartermästare" (Quartermaster General).

-Notable Quartermaster Generals included: Reinhold Taube, Monickhouen, Robert Myr och Patrick Ruthven (during the Russian War), Hans Fersen, Georg Schwengeln and Georg Günther Kraill von Bemeberg (during the Polish War), Frans de Traytorrens, and Olof Hansson Swartt (during the German War).
+Notable Quartermaster Generals included: Reinhold Taube, Monickhouen, Robert Myr och Patrick Ruthven (during the Russian War), Hans Fersen, Georg von Schwengeln and Georg Günther Kraill von Bemeberg (during the Polish War), Frans de Traytorrens, and Olof Hansson Swartt (during the German War).